 Spousal support laws are found both in the federal Divorce Act and in the provincial Family Law Act.
 The Divorce Act does not apply to unmarried spouses.
 Although the laws are similar, there are nuances that differ.

-There is no one-size-fits-all solution to the questions on support.
+There is no one-size-fits-all solution to questions on spousal support.
 Every family is different.
 Finances during divorce can become complex.
-Given Mr. Benmor 25 years of experience, he can provide you with advice and his professional opinion around whether you are entitled to support, if so, how much and for how long.
+Given our 30 years of experience, we can provide you with advice and a professional opinion on whether you are entitled to support, and if so, how much and for how long.
 In some cases, a lump-sum of spousal support is the right choice for both spouses.

 Ensure your rights are protected.
-At Benmor Family Law Group, Steve Benmor and his team of divorce experts will assess your case to your unique needs and situation.
+At Benmor Family Law Group, Steve Benmor and his team of divorce experts will assess your case with your unique needs and situation.